Eminem: 1997–1999: Introduction of Slim Shady, The Slim Shady LP and rise to success

 Eminem attracted more attention when he developed Slim Shady, a sadistic, violent alter ego.
-The character allowed him to express his anger with lyrics about drugs, rape and murder.
+The character allowed him to express his anger with lyrics about drugs, rape, and murder.
 In the spring of 1997, he recorded his debut EP, the Slim Shady EP, which was released that winter by Web Entertainment.
-The EP, with frequent references to drug use, sexual acts, mental instability and violence, also explored the more-serious themes of dealing with poverty and marital and family difficulties and revealed his direct, self-deprecating response to criticism.
+The EP, with frequent references to drug use, sexual acts, mental instability, and violence, also explored the more serious themes of dealing with poverty and marital and family difficulties and revealed his direct, self-deprecating response to criticism.
 Hip-hop magazine The Source featured Eminem in its "Unsigned Hype" column in March 1998.

 In 1997, Eminem participated in the Scribble Jam MC battle held in Cincinnati, where he ended up losing to MC Juice in the finals.
 After he was fired from his job and evicted from his home, Eminem went to Los Angeles to compete in the 1997 Rap Olympics, a nationwide battle rap competition.
 He placed second, losing to Project Blowed MC Otherwize.
 An Interscope Records intern named Dean Geistlinger was in attendance and asked Eminem for a copy of the Slim Shady EP, which was then sent to company CEO Jimmy Iovine.
 Iovine played the tape for record producer Dr. Dre, founder of Aftermath Entertainment and founding member of hip-hop group N.W.A.
 Dre recalled, "In my entire career in the music industry, I have never found anything from a demo tape or a CD.
 When Jimmy played this, I said, 'Find him.
 Now., expressing his shock towards Mathers's rapping talent.
 Although his associates criticized him for hiring a white rapper, Dre was confident in his decision: "I don't give a fuck if you're purple; if you can kick it, I'm working with you."
 Eminem had idolized Dre since listening to N.W.A as a teenager and was nervous about working with him on an album.
 He became more comfortable working with Dre after a series of productive recording sessions.
 On March 9, 1998, Eminem got signed to Aftermath and Interscope.

 Eminem released The Slim Shady LP in February 1999.
-Although it was one of the year's most popular albums (certified triple platinum by the end of the year), he was accused of imitating the style and subject matter of underground rapper Cage (who he references in the album's song "Role Model").
+Although it was one of the year's most popular albums (certified triple platinum by the end of the year), he was accused of imitating the style and subject matter of underground rapper Cage (who he refers to in the album's song "Role Model").
 The album's popularity was accompanied by controversy over its lyrics; in "'97 Bonnie & Clyde", Eminem describes a trip with his infant daughter when he disposes of his wife's body and in "Guilty Conscience", he encourages a man to murder his wife and her lover.
 "Guilty Conscience" marked the beginning of a friendship and musical bond between Dr. Dre and Eminem.
 The label-mates later collaborated on a number of hit songs and Dre made at least one guest appearance on each of Eminem's Aftermath albums.
 The Slim Shady LP has been certified quadruple platinum by the RIAA.